OskarHulter/email-factory/README.md

 ## Quick guide

+Write CSS in the css files, then inline the styles using inline-css when you're ready.

 Get started with these tips:
 - `<table>` instead of `<div>`,
 - when using tables, don’t forget `border="0" cellpadding="0" cellspacing="0"`.